 The biggest concentration of castles is in Wales, said to have more per square mile than any place in Europe.
 And most of them are English castles, built in the 13th century by King Edward I to establish his rule over the feisty Welsh.
-The greatest of Edward's castles — like Caernarfon and Conwy — were masterpieces of medieval engineering.
+The greatest of Edward's castles — like Caernarfon and Conwy — were true engineering feats of their time.
 Their towers were round, with no corners to knock off, making them tougher to break through.
 Their castle-within-a-castle floor plan gave defenders a place to retreat and wreak havoc on the advancing enemy, or just wait for reinforcements.
 And every castle Edward built had a river or sea exit, so he could resupply — or escape — on the water.

 Conwy Castle — my personal favorite — is dramatically sited on a rock overlooking the sea, with eight mighty drum towers.
 It was a power statement from the English king to the Welsh — who had little more than bows and arrows to fight with.
 The castle is built on solid rock, making it impossible for Welsh malcontents to tunnel underneath the walls.
 The English paid dearly for Conwy's construction through heavy taxes.
 And today, with the Welsh flag proudly flying from its top, the English happily pay again just to visit.